 - Generate a network drive mapping configuration from scratch

-- Use an existing Active Directory group as security filter to deploy all your drive mapping configurations within one script
+- Use an existing Active Directory group as a filter to deploy all your drive mapping configurations within one script

 This all happens without scripting effort.
 You receive a fully functional PowerShell script for the deployment with Intune.